bigoshunane/Thesis-Project-MS/README.md

-  -  The `theoretical calculation does not predict properly the contact length due to deformation`, because `the actual stress-strain curve of AISI 316L was not used`; the differences in yield strength & strain hardening coefficiend modifiy the results.
+  -  The `theoretical calculation does not predict properly the contact length due to deformation`, because `the actual stress-strain curve of AISI 316L was not used`; the differences in yield strength & strain hardening coefficient modifiy the results.

   -  Neverthless, the ratio between contact lengths is very close to the measured one; hence, it will be expected to have the `actual values when the true stress-strain curve of AISI 316L will be used`.